Pacts

 Create a Pact

 In order to share activity records to a third party, such as a funder, you must create a Pact.
 Each award or agreement should have its own Pact.
-For specific details related to open individual Pact Opportunities, visit the FieldDoc section.
+For specific details related to open individual Pact Opportunities, visit the FieldDoc Guides section.

 Find your Pact code